nesteruk/meta/Project_ideas.md

 The goal is to start with a simple loading assistant that is manually operated.
 The assistant will be a wheeled trolley capable of gripping and lifting a concrete block (20+kg) off the ground.
 The block shall then be placed manually into a prepared spot.

 Further complication would allow blocks to be placed automatically (with glue application) using an automated loader that would pick up and place blocks without human interaction.

+Automated construction goes hand in hand with automated design/planning as well as further automation of different processes within the constructed building.

 ## Car Detailing (3D Printing, CNC)